 Manual therapy and exercise are also crucial in ensuring you make a full recovery and can be broken down into three main phases:

 Phase 1 – Reduce pain and restore movement

 In the early stages of physiotherapy treatment, the priority is to make you as comfortable as possible as quickly as possible.
 This phase has a great emphasis on using manual therapy techniques to reduce pain and improve your range of motion.
 Manual therapy is an effective tool that physiotherapists use to initiate their recovery process.

-Most importantly, however, is commencing exercise that helps reduce pain and improves range of motion, which are given as a home exercise program.
-This ensures that you feel empowered to continue to work on and improve your neck pain outside o the treatment room walls.
+Most important, however, is commencing exercise that helps reduce pain and improves range of motion, which are given as a home exercise program.
+This ensures that you feel empowered to continue to work on and improve your neck pain outside of the treatment room walls.

-Common exercises we use for neck pain are shown in the video below:
+Common exercises we use for treating neck pain are shown in the video below: